kaanguven/binanceFuturesBot/README.md

 More than a simple algorithm, [Flavius CryptoCurrency Bots](https://flbot.sell.app/?browse=products&cursor=) This bot uses at least 10 indicators coded with experienced traders (NOT DEFAULT INDICATORS!) and based on the martingale system.
 It is extremely simple to use.
-It takes about 5 minutes to install.

 Also contact with you on Telegram every order and profit.